-Pattern recognition is one of the most versatile skills you can learn when it comes to trading.
+Recognising trading patterns is one of the most versatile skills you can learn when it comes to trading.
 This is the branch of technical analysis that focuses on finding price (and often volume) patterns.
+Trading using price action can help you to identify shifts between rising and falling trends.
+Traders look for price patterns that signal changes in the market’s trend, and then execute trades based on these signals.
+Trading patterns can also be used to forecast market reversals and trend continuations.

-While the idea of pattern recognition may seem strange, it's based on carefully tested methods which underline their usefulness to traders.
+While the idea of trading patterns may seem strange, it's based on carefully tested methods which underline their usefulness to traders.
 Importantly, patterns are factors to consider when calculating where to enter, set stop-loss orders, and where to set your profit targets.
 These factors are, of course, some of the key things that all traders will wish to consider when managing their overall portfolio.

-Pattern recognition comes from looking for patterns that appear in the prices of traded instruments.
+Trading pattern recognition comes from looking for patterns that appear in the prices of traded instruments.
 You should be looking for shapes such as triangles, rectangles and diamonds.
 While this may not inspire confidence at the outset, these are formations that arise and track the changes in support and resistance.
+There are also more complex trading patterns such as head and shoulders, cup and handle and double tops/bottoms.

 There are several different types of triangles which can all be very effective for your trading.
 One advantage is that there is no bias to either the long or short side, and this makes them very useful from the perspective of a CFD trader.
 Keep in mind that if you are always biasing yourself to the long side of the market, then you could be missing out on some of the most attractive features of this pattern.